kvsatyanarayana949/secure-messaging-app/docs/demo-flow.md

 Say:

-`Sentinel is a secure internal messaging demo where members and admins do not share the same workspace.
+`Sentinel is a role-based messaging demo where members and admins do not share the same workspace.
 That product boundary is the main design idea.`

 What to show: